- The Federal Employee Health Benefit (FEHB) program provides health insurance to federal employees and their dependents.

 However, there is an exception.
 If you’re enrolled in TRICARE, an FEHB plan for military members, you’ll need to sign up for original Medicare to keep your coverage.

 If you have any other FEHB plan, the choice is up to you.
 You can decide what works best for your budget and needs.
 Keep in mind, however, that Medicare Part A is normally premium free.
 Having Part A as extra coverage in the event of hospitalization is a good idea for most people since they have additional protection without paying higher costs.

-Your spouse can keep FEHB as long as you’re eligible.
-Your FEHB plan can cover you, your spouse, and your children up to age 26, even after you retire.
-Your spouse is also eligible to have Medicare alongside FEHB.
+Your spouse also may be eligible to have Medicare alongside FEHB.
 Unlike FEHB plans, Medicare plans are individual.
-You can’t add someone to a Medicare plan, although you can become eligible through a spouse’s work credit.
+You can’t add someone to a Medicare plan (except Part A), although you can become eligible through a spouse’s work credit.

-Using FEHB alongside Medicare works the same way for covered spouses as it does for the primary covered beneficiary.
+Using FEHBs alongside Medicare works the same way for covered spouses as it does for the primary covered beneficiary.
 They can choose any combination of Medicare parts and an FEHB plan.

 - Using FEHBs and Medicare together can cover your healthcare needs in retirement.

 - You can keep FEHB coverage for yourself, your spouse, and your children up to age 26 after you retire.
 Medicare will be the primary payer, and your FEHB plan will be the secondary payer.